zenml-io/zenml/examples/kserve_deployment/README.md

 validation, the pipeline automatically updates the currently running KServe deployment server so that the new model is being served instead of the old one.

-The inference pipeline load image from the local filesystem and perform online predictions on the running KServe inference service.
+The inference pipeline loads the image from the local filesystem and performs online predictions on the running KServe inference service.